Creating a WildFly cluster

 JSESSIONID cookie, we can see that it is bound to the load balancer domain.
-This is important, because this cookie is how we track our session, and because of the way browsers work this cookie will only be sent to the domain that created it.
-So by hiding the WildFly servers behind a load balancer, the browser is unaware of which instance of the cluster is responding to the request.
+This is important because this cookie is how we track our session, and because of the way browsers work, this cookie will only be sent to the domain that created it.
+By hiding the WildFly servers behind a load balancer, the browser is unaware of which instance of the cluster is responding to the request.

-However if we look closely at the value of the cookie, we can see the IP address of the slave instance that initiated the session: 172.30.0.88.
-This value only represents the cluster member that started the session, and does not change if different cluster members respond to subsequent requests.
+172.30.0.88.
+This value only represents the cluster member that started the session, and does not change if different cluster members respond to subsequent requests:

 name attribute of the